GORAG: Graph-based Online Retrieval Augmented Generation for Dynamic Few-shot Social Media Text Classification: Experiments

-As shown in \autoref{tab:main_exp}, we compare GORAG's performance with 7 baselines from 3 technical categories for few-shot experiments, they are NN-based Entailment \cite{xia-etal-2021-incremental}, Long Context-based NaiveRAG \cite{gao2023retrieval}, Propositionizer \cite{chen2023dense}, and Compression-based LongLLMLingua \cite{jiang-etal-2024-longllmlingua}, GraphRAG \cite{edge2024local}, and LightRAG \cite{guo2024lightrag}.
-Further illustrations of these chosen baselines are listed in \autoref{sec:baselines} in Appendix.
-For GraphRAG and NaiveRAG, we use the implementation from \cite{nanographrag} which optimizes their original code and achieves better time efficiency while not affect the performance; For all other baselines, we use their official implementations.
+Following the exact setting in Entailment's original paper \cite{xia-etal-2021-incremental}, we train the Entailment model with the RoBERTa-large PLM for 5 epochs with a batch size of 16, a learning rate of $1 \times 10^{-6}$, and the Adam optimizer~\cite{kingma2014adam}.
+For LongLLMLingua, we test the compression rate within ${0.75, 0.8, 0.85}$ and select 0.8, as it achieves the best overall classification accuracy.
+For all RAG-based baselines, we set all their hyperparameter the same as in their original paper, if not further illustrated.
+For GraphRAG and LightRAG, we use their local search mode, as it achieves the highest classification accuracy on the most complex WOS dataset.
+For GraphRAG and NaiveRAG, we use the implementation from \cite{nanographrag}, which optimizes their original code and achieves better time efficiency while not affect the performance.
+For all other baselines, we use their official implementations.

-Also, long text inputs affect LLM performance and increase costs \cite{chen2023dense,jiang-etal-2024-longllmlingua,liu2024lost}.
-WOS and Reuters datasets, with lengthy texts and many labels, caused GPU out-of-memory (e.g., llama3-8B, 1-shot, A100-40GB).
-Thus, we compare open-source LLMs with GORAG in the 0-shot setting (\autoref{tab:0_shot}).